In the culinary arts, the word frisée (pronounced "free-ZAY") refers to a variety of endive with curly, pale-green or yellowish leaves.

 Frisée is sometimes called curly endive or chicory.

-But unlike some endives, frisée does not have a cylindrical shaped leaf.
+But unlike some endives, frisée does not have a cylindrically shaped leaf.
 Instead, it's rather shaggy and bushy.
-Frisée is similar to, but has smaller leaves than, escarole.
+Frisée is similar to but has smaller leaves than, escarole.

 As if this were not baffling enough, what we in the U.S. (and France) refer to as frisée is in turn called endive in the U.K.

 Complicating matters even further is the fact that restaurant owners are always on the lookout for new ways to describe familiar ingredients to make them sound more exotic because doing so means they can charge more.

 Thus, for years the word frisée supplanted the prosaic-sounding chicory on U.S. menus.
 But as the pendulum inevitably swings the other way, and restaurants look to cater to patrons seeking a more rustic, "locavore" experience than what the French-sounding frisée implies, the word chicory is finding its way back onto menus.